mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 ## Github Integrations

 You can generate public/private key pairs and store them directly on GitHub actions's secret.
-The benefit of this is to save these keys directly into your Github settings without being copied into your browser or terminal or disk.
+The benefit of this is to save these keys directly into your Github settings without being copied into your browser, terminal, or disk.
 ```bash
 cosign generate-key-pair github://<owner>/<project>
 ```